jpulse-net/jpulse-framework/docs/dev/work-items.md

 next work item: W-0...
 - review task, ask questions if unclear
-- suggest change of spec if any, goal is a good UX, good usability, good onboarding & learning experience for site admins and developers; use the don't make me think paradigm
+- suggest change of spec if any, goal is a good UX, good usability, good onboarding & learning experience for site admins and developers; use the "don't make me think" paradigm
 - plan how to implement (wait for my go ahead)
 - current timestamp: 2025-11-29 23:35

 release prep:
 - run tests, and fix issues
-- assume release: W-119, v1.3.20
+- assume release: W-120, v1.3.21
-- update deliverables in W-119 work-items to document work done (don't change status, don't make any other changes to this file)
+- update deliverables in W-120 work-items to document work done (don't change status, don't make any other changes to this file)
 - update README.md (## latest release highlights), docs/README.md (## latest release highlights), docs/CHANGELOG.md, and any other doc in docs/ as needed (don't bump version, I'll do that with bump script)
 - update commit-message.txt, following the same format (don't commit)
 - update cursor_log.txt